Module refinery.lib.scripts.js.deobfuscation.unused

 1. Dead function removal — transitive reachability analysis: starting from non-function statements, it collects all function names referenced directly or transitively.
 Function declarations not in the reachable set are removed.

-2. Dead variable removal — collects assignment targets that are never read in the outer scope (excluding function bodies that might shadow the name).
-Dead assignment statements are removed, along with their hoisted var declarators when the declarator has no initializer.
+2. Dead variable removal — collects assignment targets that are never read anywhere in the enclosing function scope.
+Because var bindings are function-scoped, a name read through a closure in a nested function stays live unless that function shadows it.
+Dead assignment statements are removed, along with their hoisted var declarators when there is no initializer.

 Expand source code Browse git